intmus/inttheory19-20/_18-chromatic-chords/b2-tx-aug6thchord.md

 How does Zach remember the differences?

 -I think of Italian as the vanilla, unchanged version with ^b6, ^#4, and ^1.
 The French one has ^2, or in the way I remember it, it has re.
 French has re in the word.
 F**re**nch.
 The German one has ^b3 in it, or in my way, it has me.
-In a bit of a strech of the word I pronounce German as Ger-mayn.
+In a bit of a strech of the word, I pronounce German as Ger-mayn.
 Then it really does have me in it.

 Augmented sixth chords resolving to a non-dominant harmony